cjdelisle/cjdns/doc/configure.md

     "ipv6": "fcff:a215:1e7b:a4e9:c00d:0813:93b3:7c87",
 ````

-- `corePath`: This specifies where the core cjdns executable file is.
-If you downloaded the source to /opt/cjdns, then the default is fine.
-If you downloaded it somewhere else, like your home directory for example, then this needs to be updated accordingly.
 - `privateKey`: Your private key is part of the system that ensures all the data coming and going out of your computer is encrypted.
 You must protect your private key.
 Do not give it out to anyone.
 - `publicKey`: The public key is what your computer gives to other computers to encrypt data with.
 This data can then only be decrypted with your private key, that way no one can access your information as it moves across the network.
 - `ipv6`: This is your IP address on the cjdns network.
 It is unique to you and is created by securely hashing your public key.